bxparks/AceTime/USER_GUIDE.md

         * You may be able to fix this by setting `ACE_TIME_CLOBBER_SERIAL_PORT_MONITOR` to `1` in `src/ace_time/common/compat.h`.
-(I do not test this option often, so it may be broke.)
+(I do not test this option often, so it may be broken.)
-    * If you are using a SAMD21 development or breakout board, or one of the many clones called something like "Ardunio SAMD21 M0 Mini" (this is what I have), I have found things working better using the SparkFun Boards instead of the Arduino Zero board.
-Download "SparkFun SAMD Boards" using the Board Manager by following the [SparkFun Boards Installation](https://github.com/sparkfun/Arduino_Boards), then select the board labeled "SparkFun SAMD Mini Breakout".
-These boards have only a single USB connector, and the `SERIAL_PORT_MONITOR` will be properly defined to be `SerialUSB`.
+    * If you are using a SAMD21 development or breakout board, or one of the many clones called something like "Ardunio SAMD21 M0 Mini" (this is what I have), I have found things working better using the "Arduino MKR ZERO" board instead of the "Arduino Zero (Native USB Port)" board.
+This is because the `SERIAL_PORT_MONITOR` macro will be properly defined to be `SerialUSB`, and all the example sketches will work without modifications.
     * The SAMD21 microcontroller does *not* provide any EEPROM.
 Therefore, this feature is disabled in the apps under `examples` (e.g.
       `CommandLineClock`, `OledClock`, and `WorldClock`) which use this feature.